dakshpareek/dakshpareek.github.io/content/blog/articles-i-liked.md

 ### Articles

-- **[The Antidote to "I am feeling stuck in my career"](https://com.queries.fun/p/the-antidote-to-i-am-feeling-stuck)** *At any stage of career we can come to this as unblock ourself.*
+- **[The Antidote to "I am feeling stuck in my career"](https://com.queries.fun/p/the-antidote-to-i-am-feeling-stuck)** *At any stage of career we can come to this to unblock ourself.*

 ### Videos